 - gain the technical skills to create a multimedia film product, including writing a script, directing and filming using cutting edge software.

 Key Stage 4

-Students are taught about the following areas of the film industry through the use of set texts from different areas of the industry, including Slumdog Millionaire, Tsotsi and Attack the Block.
+Students are taught about the following areas of the film industry through the use of set texts from different areas of the industry, including Slumdog Millionaire, Tsotsi and Rebel Without a Cause.
 Students will study:

 - how films communicate with an audience.

 - cinematography, which is the technical side of film-making such as the use of cameras and lighting as well as mise – en – scene, covering the finer parts of film-making such as the costumes and body language of an actor.

 - students then move onto designing and creating their own film using top quality film equipment and software.